qiz-li/lovelace-soft-ui/README.md

             - background-color: var(--primary-background-color)
           icon:
             - color: var(--primary-text-color)
-        tap_action:
+        tap_action: # Change this to a service you want to call on the third button
           action: call-service
-# Please change this to a service you want to call on the third button
           service: script.turn_on
           service_data:
             entity_id: script.mi_box